Call 24/7 (405) 232-1985

 Basics of Medical Records

-You have a legal right to your medical records thanks to the Health Information Portability and Accountability Act (HIPAA).
+You have a legal right to your medical records thanks to the Health Insurance Portability and Accountability Act (HIPAA).
 This federal law allows you to request copies of records from all of your medical providers.
 There are some exceptions to this rule, but you will usually be able to get the records that you need.

 Besides your own medical records, HIPAA allows you to request other people’s medical records under certain circumstances.
 For instance, if you are someone’s designated representative, such as an infirm parent, you can make a request for their medical records.
 Similarly, if you are someone’s legal guardian, you should be able to obtain a copy of their medical records as well.